 As I was writing this article, I had a few more “FAQs” that I wanted to include.
-I hope they help you further your understanding the logo design process!
+I hope they help you further your understanding of the logo design process!

 First, comes the business, then comes the brand.
-We recommend having a clear business plan in place and then working on the brand development.
+We recommend having a clear business plan in place and then working on brand development.
 The further you are into the process of brand development, the more ideas you will have.
 As you move forward, your brand vision will become clearer, and you’ll be able to find a great logo that will stand the test of time.
 Remember that the logo is the symbol of your brand and the icon that people will visually associate with your company.

 What should I choose for my logo?

 It may be better to ask: “What do I want my logo to portray?”
 The first impression of your logo is the most powerful moment in the visual connection between your business and a potential customer or client.
 It is the key symbol of your company, and you want design elements that work for, and not against you.
 It is worth noting that this is the one place where we strongly recommend professionally designed over DIY.

 Other things to consider are who are you targeting and where is your secondary audience?
 Knowing your audience is truly the key to success.
 Your secondary audiences are those who are associated with your brand.
 You want them to feel comfortable standing with you and your company’s design.
 This could be vendors, power partners, or other networking connections.

 Once you have your brand and create your logo, a web design (or redesign) is probably next on your list as the first implementation of your new brand icon.
 Find out how to choose the best web designer for your web project.